-ASHA members in schools collaborate with allied health professionals to determine whether or not a child qualifies for speech-language services.
-In connection with a brand new resource on service eligibility from ASHA, our latest Special Collection provides a closer look at eligibility determination.
+ASHA members in schools collaborate with Individualized Education Program (IEP) teams to determine a student’s eligibility for speech-language services.
+In connection with a brand new resource on eligibility from ASHA, our latest Special Collection provides a closer look at eligibility determination.
 Learn more below!

 Eligibility Resources From ASHAWire

-Featured articles from The ASHA Leader can help you prepare for eligibility determination and conduct dynamic assessments for multilingual students.
+Featured articles from The ASHA Leader can help you inform eligibility decisions and your work to conduct dynamic assessments for multilingual students.
 Together, these articles can help you tackle unique issues that you face in your work.

 Eligibility for School-Based Speech-Language Services